 Other researchers who developed metacognitive studies in higher education found a relationship “between performance and some students’ metacognitive knowledge characteristics […] high achieving students seem to be aware of more cognitive rules and to evoke metacognitive knowledge about cognitive processes and cognitive results more frequently.”
 These studies, and others, help to understand the importance of incorporating metacognition in the classroom, but they leave one wondering how to do so.

 Incorporating Metacognition and Self-Assessments in Higher Education

-There are a number of ways to encourage the practice of metacognition in students.
+There are a number of ways to encourage students to practice metacognition, many of which are easy to incorporate into a syllabus.
 One approach is to ask students to reflect upon the following at the end of term:

 - What strategies did they use for the course?

 - Which strategies worked well and which ones did not?

 The goal of this questioning is to encourage students to acknowledge their procedural study habits and evaluate the ways in which they could be more effective.
 It also yields the benefit of course feedback, which could be useful for assessment and curriculum design.

 Another metacognitive approach, developed by Dr. Tanner at the San Francisco State University, is the “retrospective post-assessment.”
 Students are asked to record their preconceptions of the course material at the beginning of the term.
 At the end of the term students complete a self-evaluation to directly compare their current knowledge with what they believed at the beginning of the term.
 This allows students to directly observe their academic growth and reflect upon their learning strategies.